Tabata

 Tabata is extremely demanding but extremely effective if performed at true maximum intensity.
 4 minutes that hurt more than 30 minutes of moderate cardio.
 Use it sparingly (1-2x/week) as a finisher or short session.
 Intensity is non-negotiable.

-Training intensity measures the difficulty of effort.
-Calculate it with % of 1RM, RPE or RIR to adapt your sessions.
+Bodybuilding intensity measures the difficulty of the effort.
+Find out how to calculate it with % of 1RM, RPE, and RIR.